 Organic bedding is a must for me.
 When I was pregnant with Lilly I started looking into the harmful chemicals used on most bedding and going forward I only considered organic or non toxic options for the kid's mattresses, pillows and most of their bed linens., The toddler pillow is the perfect size and thickness for little ones, The Lana Care Pillow contains only organic wool encased in a super soft organic sateen cotton cover.
 They come in Junior and Standard Adult sizes as well!

 Wool breast pads are genius.
 The Lana Care pads are very large, made to cover the entire breast, not just the nipple and surrounding area.
 For reference, I am a 36 C and I got a medium.
 The warmth of the wool helps with circulation and helps prevent clogged ducts ( I haven't had any!).
 The wool also allows air flow and prevents the yucky things that can happen when you expose skin to moisture for too long.

 The breast cream is all natural lanolin, perfect for helping to heal dry or cracked nipples and you do not need to remove it before nursing your baby.
 FYI: the lanolin cream is great for healing any dry, irritated skin- I have also used it on my hands and lips!

 The all natural lanolin soap cleans the wool pads without exposing them to any chemicals as a laundry detergent may do. so your entire nursing experience is safe and healthy!

 Let me know some of your favorite cold weather products and brands!

 Hi!
-I'm Lisa, a wife and mommy who loves sourcing attainable fashion and making things pretty.
+I'm Lisa, a wife and mommy who loves fashion, home decor and projects and sharing our favorite baby / kids gear and activities.
 Thanks for following along on my journey through Mommy Life.
 Styled.